souenzzo/graal/docs/reference-manual/native-image/StaticAnalysisReports.md

 # Points-to Analysis Reports

-The points-to analysis produces two kinds of reports: analysis call tree and image object tree.
+The points-to analysis produces two kinds of reports: an analysis call tree and an object tree.
-This information is produced by an intermediate step in the image building process and represents the static analysis view of the call graph and heap object graph.
+This information is produced by an intermediate step in the building process and represents the static analysis view of the call graph and heap object graph.
-These graphs are further transformed in the image building process before they are AOT compiled into the image and written into the image heap, respectively.
+These graphs are further transformed in the building process before they are compiled ahead-of-time into the binary and written into the binary heap, respectively.

 ## Call tree
 The call tree is a a breadth-first tree reduction of the call graph as seen by the points-to analysis.
-The points-to analysis eliminates calls to methods that it determines cannot be reachable at runtime, based on the analysed receiver types.
+The points-to analysis eliminates calls to methods that it determines cannot be reachable at runtime, based on the analyzed receiver types.
-It also completely eliminates invocations in unreachable code blocks, e.g., blocks guarded by a type check that always fails.
+It also completely eliminates invocations in unreachable code blocks, such as blocks guarded by a type check that always fails.
-The call tree report is enabled using the `-H:+PrintAnalysisCallTree` option and can be formatted either as a `TXT` file (default) or as a set of `CSV` files using the `-H:PrintAnalysisCallTreeType=CSV` option.
+The call tree report is enabled using the `-H:+PrintAnalysisCallTree` command-line option and can be formatted either as a `TXT` file (default) or as a set of `CSV` files using the `-H:PrintAnalysisCallTreeType=CSV` option.

 ### TXT Format